Ebony Patterson: Gangstas for Life series (2008 – ongoing)

 One of Patterson's most recognized body of work is a series entitled "Gangstas for Life," which explores conceptions of masculinity within Dancehall culture.
 In this series, the artist specifically explores skin bleaching as a means of marking and transformation, not as an act of racial self-loathing.
 Additionally the series "seeks to examine the dichotomy between Jamaican stereotypical ideologies of homosexual practices and its parallels within dancehall culture."
 Red floral and fish motifs throughout the series serve to represent homosexuality within a predominantly homophobic culture.
 Patterson's images imaginatively recreate portraits of young black males who bleach their skin, pluck their eyebrows and wear 'bling' jewelry to enhance their gangsta status.
 Patterson finds beauty in their psychic violence glamorizing them with glittered halos and luscious lipstick.
 The artist explores perceptions of beauty as grotesque within the series, and her portrayal of the subjects' cracked, bleeding and oozing skin.
+She has said about this series: Beauty, gender, [the] body and the grotesque are an ongoing discussion in my work.
+I am enthralled by the repulsive, the bizarre and the objectness of bodies and the contradictions that both have to art - historically and culturally.
+The Jamaican vernacular, gendered cultural symbolisms and stereotypes serve as a platform for these discussions.
+I am enthused by words, conditions and experiences that objectify and abjectify.